dlphenomena/website/src/content/blog/f-principle.md

 ---

-**Algorithm:** Mildenhall, Ben, Pratul P. Srinivasan, Matthew Tancik, Jonathan T. Barron, Ravi Ramamoorthi, and Ren Ng.
-"Nerf: Representing scenes as neural radiance fields for view synthesis."
+**Algorithm:** Mildenhall, Ben, Pratul P. Srinivasan, Matthew Tancik, Jonathan T. Barron, Ravi Ramamoorthi, and Ren Ng. _Nerf: Representing scenes as neural radiance fields for view synthesis_.
 Communications of the ACM 65, no. 1 (2021): 99-106.

 **TL,DR:** This work applies the Fourier feature method to neural radiance fields (NeRF) for view synthesis.

+---

+**Theory:** Markidis S. _The old and the new: Can physics-informed deep-learning replace traditional linear solvers?_ [J].
+Frontiers in big Data, 2021, 4: 669097.

+**TL,DR:** This work highlights the frequency principle as a key mechanism governing the convergence of deep neural networks and physics-informed neural networks (PINNs), suggesting its importance in replacing traditional linear solvers.

+---

+**Theory:** Agarwal R, Melnick L, Frosst N, et al. _Neural additive models: Interpretable machine learning with neural nets_ [J].
+Advances in neural information processing systems, 2021, 34: 4699-4711.

+**TL,DR:** This work introduces Neural Additive Models for interpretable machine learning, noting that their difficulty in fitting jagged functions with ReLU networks may stem from a bias towards smoothness, which limits their ability to capture high-frequency patterns.

+---

+**Algorithm:** Huang X, Liu H, Shi B, et al. _A Universal PINNs Method for Solving Partial Differential Equations with a Point Source_ [C].
+IJCAI.
+2022: 3839-3846.

+**TL,DR:** This work proposes an improved MscaleDNN-based algorithm for solving PDEs with point sources, borrowing ideas from MscaleDNNs and SIREN, and reports its implementation in Huawei’s MindSpore scientific computing package.

+---

+**Algorithm:** Chen Y, Wang D, Feng D, et al. _Three-dimensional spatiotemporal wind field reconstruction based on LiDAR and multi-scale PINN_ [J].
+Applied Energy, 2025, 377: 124577.

+**TL,DR:** This work develops a multi-scale PINN for reconstructing 3D wind fields from LiDAR measurements.
+Inspired by Xu et al.’s multi-scale networks and grounded in the F-Principle, it provides valuable insights into capturing multi-frequency components in complex physical systems.

 ---